Notation#

 303 606 909)

-As a modern alternative, Scopes offers a naked notation where the scope of lists is implicitly balanced by indentation, an approach used by Python, Haskell, YAML, Sass and many other languages.
+As a modern alternative, Scopes offers a nude notation where the scope of lists is implicitly balanced by indentation, an approach used by Python, Haskell, YAML, Sass and many other languages.

-This source parses as the same list in the previous, braced example:
+This source parses as the same list in the previous, bracket example:

-# The same list as above, but in naked format.
+# The same list as above, but in nude format.

 A sub-paragraph continues the list.